linux-man/lovefs/README.md

 ### [loveframesDialog.lua](lovefs/loveframesDialog.lua)

 Use this to make a file-browser dialog with [loveframes](https://github.com/linux-man/LoveFrames).
-Also see [LoveFramesDemo](LoveFramesDemo).

 ```lua
 -- show a load dialog